 New to the Game

 Probably the first place that comes to mind when one mentions “romantic” or “garden.”
 The atmospheric garden behind this New-Orleans style restaurant can almost be a set on The Bachelor/ette – Iron tables, an outdoor oyster bar, creeping vines… Oysters and Absinthe are obvious choices.
+In order to give more room to such a beautiful garden, sometimes services such as Tree removal may be necessary.
 Order a tray of oysters – $1 during happy hour – and well, an anise-flavored cocktail like Maison Absinthe Colada made with 15 Mansinthe, Rhum JM, crème de Menthe, pineapple, and coconut.
 It’s a relationship in the making.

 298 Bedford Ave., Williamsburg, 347-335-0446, www.maisonpremiere.com, @maisonpremiere

 Don’t think meeting in “West” Chelsea will be an inconvenience for you, both.
 It will never be an inconvenience once you are atop the McKittrick Hotel at Gallow Green.
 Not much to “see” for a rooftop, but a lovely abundance of greenery, fanciful lighting and chic cocktails.
 Feel both summer air, and Summer Breeze made with 17 Hornitos Tequila Plata, watermelon juice, lemongrass syrup, lime and soda.
 Sneak into signature production, Sleep No More after.